xymaxim/ytpb/README.rst

 It opens an instance[*] of the mpv player with an MPEG-DASH stream playing.
 Communication with our custom-made client affords reactivity and some degree of interactivity: rewinding back and forward plus nearby seeking (within cached ranges).
-Your user configuration is available while the same `Key bindings`_ will be overwritten.
+Your user configuration is available.

 [\*] As stated in `#4 <https://github.com/xymaxim/ytpb/issues/4>`__, playing
 requires a custom mpv build.
 The location can be specified via the option or in